 The Cupola of the Prophets is best seen from behind the main altar which houses the simple sarcophagus containing St Mark's body.
 But the main reason visitors fork over €2 to enter this space is to see the stupendous Pala d’Oro, a gold altarpiece studded with 2000 emeralds, amethysts, sapphires, rubies, pearls and other gemstones.
 The screen's most priceless treasures, however, are biblical figures in vibrant cloisonné, begun in Constantinople in AD 976 and embellished by Venetian goldsmiths in 1209.
 The enamelled saints have wild, unkempt beards and wide eyes fixed on Jesus.

-Other holy bones and booty from the Crusades fill the Tesoro; while ducal treasures on show in the museum would put a king’s ransom to shame.
-A highlight is the Quadriga of St Mark's, a group of four bronze horses originally plundered from Constantinople and later carted off to Paris by Napoleon before being returned to the basilica and installed in the 1st-floor gallery.
-Portals lead from the gallery on to the Loggia dei Cavalli, where reproductions of the horses gallop off the balcony over Piazza San Marco.
+Other holy bones and booty from the Crusades fill the Tesoro (treasury; admission €3) and there are more treasures on show in the museum upstairs, accessed from the vestibule.
+A highlight is the Quadriga of St Mark's(also known as the Triumphal Quadriga), a group of four bronze horses plundered from Constantinople and later carted off to Paris by Napoleon before being returned to the basilica.
+The originals are now kept inside but a door leads out to where they were originally placed on the Loggia dei Cavalli, where reproductions of the horses gallop off the balcony over Piazza San Marco.